RMIT Award for Research Excellence (in the categories of Technology, Design, or Enterprise)

 The RMIT Award for Research Excellence recognises an individual researcher who has achieved the highest level of excellence in their research activity for the preceding five years.
 The purpose of this Award is to recognise and encourage outstanding researchers with proven reputations undertaking research that is of major importance in its field and who have made a significant contribution in advancing knowledge and research outcomes.

-This is evidenced by their track record and performance including attraction of competitive and other external research funding, dissemination of research outcomes, patents, HDR supervisions and completions, citations and other contributions relevant to the discipline demonstrating esteem, excellence or leadership.
+This is evidenced by their track record, relative to opportunity, and performance including attraction of competitive and other external research funding, dissemination of research outcomes, patents, HDR supervisions and completions, citations and other contributions relevant to the discipline demonstrating esteem, excellence or leadership.

 This award is offered in three categories, Technology, Design and Enterprise.
-The nominee will have to identify the defining feature of their research and provide evidence to show which category of Technology, Design and Enterprise the research fits into.
+The nominee will be asked to identify the defining feature of their research and provide evidence to show which category of Technology, Design and Enterprise the research fits into.